 At The Lawrence, we make science learning fun.
-Just ask the millions of kids we reach every year.
+Just ask the millions of kids we connect with science every year.
 This time, the fun is for you, grown-ups!

 Join us Thursday, November 6th from 5:30pm to 8:30pm for Champagne Supernova: a party that combines science and storytelling, an evening of thrillingly brisk micro-talks to delight you and ignite curiosity.